imsatyasaiteja/ebpf-system-provenance/README.md

 - `run-attack.sh` – Example attack script to generate interesting telemetry.

 With these components running together, you get a full pipeline from kernel-level telemetry to interactive provenance graphs and AI-assisted explanations of complex attacks.

+---

+## Project Variants and Credits

+This repository contains the Streamlit- and CLI-based interface on top of the shared eBPF monitoring and provenance analysis core.

+A companion version of this project, featuring a different user interface and additional refinements to the shared core, is being actively developed by my teammate [Amish](https://github.com/Vulcanite) in the public `system-provenance` repository.
+Feel free to explore and contribute.